 Henan displays China's economic cracks all at once

-The region was once one of the poorest in the country, and inside China the Henanese have a reputation for dishonesty.
+The region was once one of the poorest in the country.
 Regardless, today its $900 billion economy is the size of the Netherlands, and it posted a flurry of inspiring indicators in May.
 Industrial output rose 3.4% compared to a tepid 0.7% nationwide; fixed-asset investment is up 10.5% in the first five months.
 It aspires to grow gross domestic product by 7% this year, 1.5 percentage points faster than the central government’s target.

 On the ground, things look less rosy.
 It suffered devastating floods last year, and now a heat wave.
 In April, depositors in four rural Henan banks discovered they could no longer withdraw funds.
 When they visited to complain, local authorities tampered with their Covid-19 tracking apps to make their health codes turn “red”, indicating they had been exposed.
 They were quarantined, then kicked out of town.